 Blues extend Buchnevich with $48 million deal, acquire Faksa, Joseph in separate trades

 The St. Louis Blues have acquired forwards Radek Faksa from Dallas and Mathieu Joseph from Ottawa in a pair of trades for future considerations.
 The deal with the Senators that was announced Tuesday also netted the Blues a 2025 third-round draft pick.
-Ottawa was looking to clear cap space to re-sign Shane Pinto.
+Ottawa was looking to clear cap space to re-sign Shane Pinto and then did so with a $7.5 million, two-year deal.
 Dallas captain Jamie Benn and Tyler Seguin were the only players with longer current stints with the Stars than Faksa.
 The Blues also signed center Pavel Buchnevich to a six-year extension worth $48 million that begins in 2025.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.